Table of Contents

 9 Segway s-pod

-With a look a bit halfway between Roman chariot and Wall-E, this S-Pod seemed like an opportunity for Segway to assert its leadership in eccentric means of transportation.
+With a look a bit halfway between the Roman chariot and Wall-E, this S-Pod seemed like an opportunity for Segway to assert its leadership in eccentric means of transportation.
 Unlike the original Segway, the S-Pod was controlled with a simple joystick.